-A year ago, we published a very thorough review of Vivint Smart Home system, helping consumers understood the details of this professionally installed and monitored smart home security system.
-Our installers helped us do a deep dive into the company's system, understanding how its technology worked, how to use the devices to secure our home.
+A while ago, we published a very thorough review of Vivint Smart Home system, which helps consumers understand the details of the company's professionally installed and monitored smart home security system.
+Our Vivint installers helped us do a deep dive into the company's system, understanding how its technology worked, how to use the devices to secure our home.
 Recently, the company added a new 4K HD security camera with artificial intelligence (AI) to its product line up, so we decided to test it against our current set-up and here is what we found.

 What is It?